Here you will find pdf versions of Weekly Power Points/Notes/Recordings/Seminar Complete Module Outline Link: Module guide MECS2032 for 2019 to 2020

-Week 12 Gender and New Media
+Week 12: Gender and Digital Media

-- PowerPoint: Gender and New Media
+- PowerPoint: Week 12 Gender and New Media

 - Notes: Gender and new media NOTES

-- Reading Link: Mitra, B. & Golz, P. (2016) Exploring Intrinsic Gender Identity Using Second Life.
-Journal of Virtual Worlds Research.
-Vol. 9(2), pp. 1-17 (see the conclusion on pages 11-12).
+- Reading Link: Mitra, B.M. and Golz, P. (2016) Exploring Intrinsic Gender Identity Using Second Life.
+Journal for Virtual World’s Research.
+Vol. 9(2), pp. 1-17 (Useful information in the conclusion).

 - Audio Recording: New media and gender

-Week 11: Dance and Gender
+Week 11: Music and Gender

 - PowerPoint: Dance and Gender

 - Seminar Task: Dance Workshop (after the normal lecture)